 Fellows will have mandatory didactics spread over the course of the year.
 These include:

 - The Common Fellowship Curriculum lecture series: A series of educational topics common to all fellows such as: Adult learning theory, teaching how to teach, evaluation and feedback, dealing with the problem learner, Evidence-Based Medicine (EBM), preparing creative lectures, abstracts, presentations, workshops and posters, professionalism, research methods, biostatistics, to name a few.
-These occur monthly and are required for all MCH fellows.
+These occur monthly and are required for all NCH fellows.

 - Hospitalist Division Journal Club (Attend and participate in presenting Journal Club once a quarter)